Vidocq (2001 film)

 Vidocq (North American DVD title: Dark Portals: The Chronicles of Vidocq) is a 2001 mystery film, directed by Pitof, starring Gérard Depardieu as historical figure Eugène François Vidocq pursuing a supernatural serial killer.
+The film's style has been likened to steampunk.

 It is notable as being the first major fantasy film to be released that was shot entirely with digital cinematography, using a Sony HDW-F900 CineAlta camera.
+According to the Guinness World Records, Vidocq is the first full length feature filmed in digital high resolution.